Dictionary Learning under Symmetries via Group Representations: Introduction

 The framework laid out by Soh in \cite{Soh:20} fundamentally relies on two basic ingredients being satisfied for its success \begin{enumerate} \item We have an explicit description of $\rho$; and \item We are able to express the convex hull of $\{ \rho(g) : g \in G \}$ tractably. \end{enumerate} In what follows, we lay out our four main contributions in this paper in the above context.

 Our {\bf first contribution} in this work is to address requirement \ref{requirement 1}.
-Specifically, in the case where the invariances can be described via the action of a \emph{compact} group $G$, we describe a systematic recipe for expressing the transformation by a certain explicit action of linear operators.
+Our work focuses on settings where the invariances can be described via the action of a \emph{compact} group $G$ whereby we provide a systematic recipe for expressing the transformation by a certain explicit action of linear operators.
 We present key features of this programme below; for details we refer the reader to Sections \ref{sec_preliminaries} and \ref{sec_framework}.
-The basic idea is to first represent the data as \emph{functions} over the group $G$, for which we outline a canonical recipe.
+The first major step is to represent the data as \emph{functions} over the group $G$ -- this is an essential modeling step, without which it is not apparent how one systematically produces descriptions of $\rho$ that is amenable to computation.
 Second, a fundamental result in the representation theory of compact groups, namely the Peter-Weyl Theorem, entails that every such function admits a generalized Fourier series -- unlike the regular Fourier series over periodic functions we are familiar with, the Fourier coefficients may be \emph{matrix}-valued (as we shall see later, this happens if the group is non-commutative).
-Third, the Peter Weyl theory also entails that the group action (namely, the \emph{regular representation}) can be expressed as an operator with the same block diagonal structure as the Fourier series.
+Third, the Peter-Weyl theory also entails that the group action (namely, the \emph{regular representation}) can be expressed as an operator with the same block diagonal structure as the Fourier series.
 That is to say, the group action decomposes to a sequence of square blocks, and each block only acts on a single matrix-valued Fourier coefficient, via an explicit matrix multiplication operation.

 An important objective of this paper is to spell out the consequences of group representation theory in our dictionary learning problem in a language that is readily accessible to practitioners.
 On the computational front, there are still a number of issues to resolve.
 For continuous groups $G$, the functions and operators both reside in infinite dimensional spaces -- what then is the appropriate finite dimensional approximation of the dictionary learning problem?
 Our {\bf second contribution} is to address these problems.